 1. San Marzano Tomatoes

-If you have ever watched Mario Batali on television and someone asks him what kind of tomatoes to use, the answer will always be San Marzano tomatoes.
+If you have ever watched any of the famous Italian chefs on television and someone asks them what kind of tomatoes to use, the answer will always be San Marzano tomatoes.
 In Italy, certain foods are certified by a Consortium to come from a specific region and to be processed in accordance with certain laws and standards.
 Examples would be Parmigiano Reggiano cheese, Proscuitto di Parma ham and Pecorino Romano cheese.
 San Marzano tomatoes fall into this class.